-- Using a ½” seam allowance, sew around all four sides.
-Remember to pivot at the corners and to lock your seam at either side of the opening.
+- Using a ½” Seam allowance, stitch around all four sides.
+Remember to pivot at the corners and to lock your Seam at either side of the opening.

 - Trim all four corners at a diagonal.
 For more about corner-cutting techniques, see our full tutorial.